meanmodemoda/msdv-data-structures/README.md

 # Introduction
 This is the summary documentation of my course study of Data Structures at Parsons' Data Visualization MS porgram in Fall 2021.
-Professor Hill guided us through the entire workflow of data processing in the backend.
+Professor Hill guided us through the entire workflow of data processing in the backend environnment.

 - Extracting existing content from web
 - Data cleaning